fiosman/ez_commerce/README.md

 ## Design Documents

-All design documents during planning stages can be found [here](https://github.com/fiosman/ez_commerce/wiki).
+All design documents created during planning stages can be found [here](https://github.com/fiosman/ez_commerce/wiki).

 ## Live Link

 You can visit the latest deployed version of the application [here](https://ez-ecomm.herokuapp.com/#/).